mysociety/enwl-flexibility-tenders/README.md

 Then, with these things in place, you can run `script/generate-postcode-units`, passing in the path to the `units` directory inside Mark’s data, to output just the boundaries we need to `static/data/postcode-units.geojson`:

     script/generate-postcode-units /path/to/gb-postcodes-v5/units

+Note that `script/generate-postcode-units` removes overlaps when exporting, with mapshaper’s `-clean` operation.
+We do this to reduce filesize and prevent duplicate/identical polygons from appearing in the output (and being stacked on top of one another on the map).
+But it is _not_ really how postcodes work in the real world, and it means some postcodes with useful data might end up missing from our map (eg: multiple postcodes covering different floors in a single block of flats).

 ## Regenerating dumb-meters.csv